Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps

-This can be done by the sidecars of microservices according to the polices determined by cloud provider.

-Since sidecar $m\& p$ acts as a proxy for a microservice, it can monitor protocol session invocations as well as session closings.
-This can be implemented (in simple cases) by checking ACK and FIN flags in TCP segments if protocol sessions are implemented on permanent TCP connections.

-In general case, sidecar should have access to {\em event monitor} implemented inside its microservice and replicas to know their current communication sessions.

-The abstract graph of a CNApp is defined as static one.
-Temporal reductions of the graph due to inactive vertices and/or edges should not be viewed as the only transformations of the graph.
-There could be also dynamic transformations of the graph in the runtime due to contents (data) of the incoming messages from the frontend (from external users) or/and from the backend where the current state of CNApp can be stored.

-Amazon EventBridge \url{https://aws.amazon.com/eventbridge/} may be seen as a universal platform for transforming functionality of running CNApp.
-It connects microservices using events.
-Roughly, an event is a signal that a system’s state has changed.
-The events may also correspond to incoming and outgoing messages of implicit communication protocols hard-coded in microservices.
-The platform is at software level, and does not scale if the number of microservices and connections is getting large.

-In 2019, Netflix had over 700 microservices, whereas Uber had over 500 microservices.
-Hence, the number of microservices approaches thousands in CNApps created by big tech companies.
+Netflix uses over 1000 microservices now.
+Uber now has 4000 or more independent microservices.
 If the number of vertices and the number of edges of the abstract graph and its transformations are relatively small (say dozens), it can be done {\em manually} by implementing dedicated management mechanisms.